sparticle999/SpaceCompany/README.md

 - Some sort of prestige

 v0.4.1
+- Achievements for the rest of the resources
-- More Achievements
+- Achievements for T4 Machines

 v0.4.0 The Hot and Cold Update
-- Achievements for T4 Machines
-- Supercooling with Ice
 - T2 Machines for Plasma and Meteorite
 - Added Dyson Swarm
 - Added Research for Dyson Sphere

-- Plasmatic Pit: Plasma

 # Changelog: